 Unlike being a broker or an investment adviser (or a doctor or a CPA), earning the CFP certification to “be a CFP” is not a legal license.

-Instead, technically the CFP marks are a trademark, and the CFP Board grants certificants the right to use those marks (e.g., to put “CFP” on the advisor’s business card) if they meet the CFP Board’s “Four E’s” (Education, Experience, Examination, and Ethics) requirements… and agree to adhere to the CFP Board’s “Terms and Conditions”.
-Accordingly, while the CFP Board does not have direct legal or regulatory oversight of CFP certificants, it can (and does) nonetheless require CFP certificants to adhere to the applicable Standards of Conduct (as part of the Ethics requirement of the Four E’s).
+Instead, technically the CFP marks are registered trademarks, and the CFP Board grants CFP certificants the right to use those marks (e.g., to put the CFP® mark on the advisor’s business card) if they meet the CFP Board’s “Four E’s” (Education, Experience, Examination, and Ethics) requirements… and agree to adhere to the CFP Board’s “Terms and Conditions”.
+Accordingly, while the CFP Board does not have direct legal or regulatory oversight of CFP certificants, it can (and does) nonetheless require CFP certificants to adhere to the applicable Code and Standards (as part of the Ethics requirement of the Four E’s).

 As a result of the required adherence to the CFP Board’s Terms and Conditions, in order to legally be permitted to use the CFP marks, the CFP Board can compel certain duties of CFP Certificants to the CFP Board itself, in order for it to effectively conduct its oversight regarding the proper use of the CFP marks it licenses out to CFP certificants.

-Accordingly, as part of its Standards of Conduct, the CFP Board requires CFP certificants to:
+Accordingly, as part of its Code and Standards, the CFP Board requires CFP certificants to: